Converting NodeJS CPU profiles to pprof

 you have single function which is called from different places (for

-’s view lets you easily see
+example, foo in the above sample). pprof’s view lets you easily see

 all the callers and callees, which is much harder in the timeline view.

-also provides other nice views, like flamegraphs and
+pprof also provides other nice views, like flamegraphs and

 source-views.
 Strangely, one thing it does not provide is the timeline